devoidfury/node-ftp-server/README.md

 # node-ftpd
 I found myself with a need to script an FTP layer over another service, so I'm reviving this codebase.

+## Goals

+* Structure and usage in line with node-core servers
+* modular backends
+* extensive test suite

 Original readme below; current iteration is ALPHA

 ===============================================================